Cat Fleas and Ticks

 To guarantee your cat is protected against fleas and ticks, schedule an appointment with one of our veterinarians ASAP.
 Our veterinarians and support staff here at the Animal Clinic of Billings and Animal Surgery Clinic have extensive experience in both preventing fleas and ticks on cats and treating already existing flea and tick problems.
 Our veterinarians are here to help you, and your cat get through any problematic medical or health problem that may arise.

-Let our highly trained and experienced team of veterinarians and veterinary technicians help you keep your cat as happy, healthy, and free of ticks and fleas as they possibly can be.
+Let our highly trained and experienced team of veterinarians and veterinary technicians help you keep your cat as happy, healthy, and free of ticks and fleas as possible.

-Call the Animal Clinic of Billings to schedule your cats next wellness examination with us today!
+Call the Animal Clinic of Billings to schedule your cats next wellness examination with us!

 1414 10th St. West, Billings MT 59102